vatsimph/learn/docs/briefings/luzon/RPLL/index.md

     **PAL301**: “Manila Approach, PAL301, FL180, inbound TADEL”

 APP will then issue your arrival clearance including the type of approach to expect to the active runway.
-APP either gives you radar vectors to final or gives you descent clearances via a STAR.
-By default, controllers will vector you to the final approach.
+APP will either give you radar vectors for the ILS or via a STAR.
+By default, controllers will issue you a STAR followed by radar vectors for the ILS.

 ??? phraseology "Phraseology"